-In cooperation with UNHCR Austria, IOM and LEFÖ BFA, officials of the BFA are offered training sessions providing targeted information on vulnerable groups.
-These trainings further aim to strengthen their understanding of first-instance procedures and adequate measures to be adopted to ensure a high-quality of interpretation.
-In addition to the trainings that have been organised on a regular basis since 2016, officials of the BFA are also supported in their day-to-day work through the development of certain tools.
+In cooperation with UNHCR Austria, IOM and LEFÖ BFA, officials of the BFA are offered training sessions providing targeted information on vulnerable groups.257 These trainings further aim to strengthen their understanding of first-instance procedures and adequate measures to be adopted to ensure a high-quality of interpretation.258 In addition to the trainings that have been organised on a regular basis since 2016, officials of the BFA are also supported in their day-to-day work through the development of certain tools.
 UNHCR further develops specific assessment methods for the evaluation of asylum procedures.
 It selects the focus point for the assessment of the decisions and provides samples of interviews and decisions to train quality assessors of the BFA accordingly.
 In 2018, two cases involving homosexual asylum applicants aroused public criticism.
 Social media reported that their asylum application had been rejected as untrustworthy, which led to an investigation and the responsible official of the BFA lost his license to decide upon asylum applications.
-The BFA acknowledged that the decision did not meet the necessary qualitative standards as regards language and wording used.
-257
+The BFA acknowledged that the decision did not meet the necessary qualitative standards as regards language and wording used.259

 In that context, the Austrian Queer base counseling center criticised the fact that BFA employees were not adequately trained in that regard.
-The Ministry of Interior responded that there are ongoing training courses offered to BFA staff and highlighted that specific trainings on LGBTI rights had been planned even before the aforementioned scandal.
-However, no additional training seemed to have been provided at the time of writing.
+The Ministry of Interior responded that there are ongoing training courses offered to BFA staff and highlighted that specific trainings on LGBTI rights had been planned even before the aforementioned scandal.260 However, no additional training seemed to have been provided at the time of writing In 2021, BFA and BVwG have offered additional training involving the specialised NGO Queer Base.
+The trainings are not mandatory for the BFA employees.

 The OHCHR report of 2018 also confirmed that, in a number of cases obtained, negative decisions made by the BFA were based on personal views and involved biased questioning in interviews as well as stereotypes on gender and race.
 Gender-specific considerations are not systematically adopted in practice, e.g. by ensuring that women are interviewed without the presence of male family members.
-Even when the information about sexual orientation of individuals was not disputed, there have been cases
+Even when the information about sexual orientation of individuals was not disputed, there have been cases where gay people were returned in fast-track-procedure to countries considered as "safe", yet criminalising homosexuality.261